 It makes for an interesting area of work for future accountants – not least as the amount passing from one generation to another is predicted to rise from 69 billion in 2017 to 115 billion by 2027.

 There are investment and inheritance tax decisions to be made that can’t be left to computer programmes – no matter how advanced analytical software and artificial intelligence becomes.

 Instead, trusted advisors will be sought out; future accountants with the skills, qualifications and insights needed to work with individual clients with empathy and adaptability.

+How to get Accounting Study?
 The starting point is studying at a college in London which believes that higher education must keep pace with industry changes and needs.
 Contact Mont Rose College Ilford, to enrol on a degree course you can “trust” or to request advice you can count on.